TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/ConditionReference/Index.rst

          !=

    Function
          The hour must be not equal to the value.
+Since TYPO3 6.0 comparison with a list of values is possible as well.
+The condition then returns true, if the value is not in the list.
+         Values must then be separated by "|".

 .. ###### END~OF~TABLE ######